Z SPACE’S RESIDENCY Programs

 Z Space has two artist-focused residency programs: the Technical Development Residency and Subspace.
 We also have a devising workshop called Z Forge.

 Our Technical Development Residency provides artists with much needed technical and design resources at the crucial late-stage of new work development.
 Z Space is one of the very few institutions in the San Francisco Bay Area to offer late-stage residencies across all performance disciplines that includes access to space, a fully equipped theater, and technical personnel.
 This program is funded by the Andrew W. Mellon Foundation.

 Each residency lasts one to two weeks, depending on the artist's goals and needs.
 All activities take place on our versatile main stage, featuring quality lighting, sound and projection equipment, and a 42-foot by 64-foot playing space.
-In addition to uninterrupted time to explore ideas, Z Space provides full technical staff support and project management and consultation with Z space senior staff on resource development and partnerships, as desired or warranted.
+In addition to uninterrupted time to explore ideas, Z Space provides full technical staff support and project management and consultation with Z Space staff on resource development and partnerships, as desired or warranted.
 Works-in-progress may be presented to the public, if the artist wishes, although residencies are not necessarily linked to public performances before premiering.

 Technical Residencies are awarded by invitation only.

 SOME PAST PARTICIPANTS OF Z SPACE’S TECHNICAL DEVELOPMENT RESIDENCY INCLUDE: